Mohamed26Salah/Premier-League-Match-Grinta-iOS-Task/README.md

 - Automatically update unplayed matches with scores when available.
 - Leveraging RxSwift for a responsive and reactive user experience.
 - Data storage with Realm for offline access.
+- Reactive Integration:** Seamlessly integrates with RxSwift for reactive updates to your table view.
+- Effortless Data Binding:** Provides an elegant and efficient way to bind data to your table view.
+- Smooth Animations:** Enables smooth animations when your data source changes, enhancing the user experience.
 - Unit tests to ensure code quality.

 ## Requirements
 - Xcode (12.0 or higher)
 - Swift (5.0 or higher)
 - iOS (13.0 or higher)
-- CocoaPods (for RxSwift and Realm, if applicable)
+- CocoaPods (for RxSwift, RxDataSource, SDWebImage, optionallyDecodable and Realm, if applicable)

 ## Installation
 1. Clone the repository.